vednp/vednp/README.md

 🤝 I’m looking to collaborate on a MERN stack project.

-👨‍💻 My Website with all of my projects are available at <a href="https://vedpahune.me/" target="_blank" rel="noopener noreferrer">vedpahune.me</a>
+👨‍💻 My Website with all of my projects are available at <a href="https://vedpahune.me" target="_blank">vedpahune.me</a>

 📫 You can shoot me an email at pahuneved@gmail.com I'll try to respond as soon as I can.